This post may contain affiliate links. Please read my disclosure policy.

-The puppy would be in the classroom some days each week and then would be with its other raiser the other days.
+The puppy was in the classroom some days each week and then would be with its other raiser the other days.
 The school had participated in raising two Guide Dog puppies previously so the community was ready to accept a new puppy.

 This ended up being a tremendous opportunity for my daughter.
 She became one of the students who provided for much of the care for the puppy throughout the school day and she quickly bonded with the idea of raising her “own” puppy.